Attentional Graph Neural Network Is All You Need for Robust Massive Network Localization: Background and Problem Formulation

-Here, the LOS noise $n^L_{ij}$ follows a zero-mean Gaussian distribution, i.e., $n^L_{ij}\sim\mathcal{N}(0, \sigma^2)$, while the NLOS bias $n_{ij}^N$ is generated from a positive biased distribution, such as the positive uniform distribution. $b_{ij}$ is sampled from the Bernoulli distribution $\mathcal{B}(p_B)$ with $p_B$ being the NLOS occurrence probability.
-Measured distances can be estimated from the received signal strength (RSS), or time of arrival (ToA) measurements, which can be acquired through diverse technologies, including cellular networks, WLAN, ultra-wideband based on radio frequencies, as well as ultra and audible sound.
-NLOS propagation introduces significant propagation time delay and substantial signal attenuation for TOA and RSS measurements, respectively \cite{zekavat2011handbook}.
+The measured distances can be estimated from the Received Signal Strength (RSS), or the Time of Arrival (ToA) measurements, which can be acquired through diverse technologies, including cellular networks, wireless local area networks, ultra-wideband radio frequencies, as well as ultra and audible sound.
+In all cases, NLOS propagation can introduce either significant time delays in ToA measurements or substantial signal attenuation in RSS measurements \cite{zekavat2011handbook}, thereby impeding the accuracy of the eventual distance estimation.

-Consequently, a measured distance matrix, denoted by $\mathbf{X}\in\mathbb{R}^{N \times N}$, is constructed by stacking the measured distances, i.e., $x_{ij}$ is the $(ij)$-th entry of $\mathbf{X}$.
-Notably, we consider a symmetric scenario, where $x_{ij} = x_{ji}$, and the measured distance matrix $\mathbf{X}$ adheres to a 'zero-diagonal' property, i.e., $x_{ii} = 0$ for $i = 1 , 2,\ldots, N$.
-Based on this measurement matrix, our primary objective is to accurately locate the agents within a massive wireless network with satisfactory computation time.
-To fulfill this objective, we introduce a completely new learning paradigm, namely GNN-based network localization.
-This approach is data-driven and leverages a graph-based machine learning model, the details of which will be elaborated upon in the subsequent section.
+Building on the aforementioned formulations, our primary objective is to precisely localize the agents within a massive wireless network while ensuring satisfactory computation time.
+To achieve this, we propose a novel GCN-based network localization method in the subsequent section.